dksparks/udacity-aws-warehouse/README.md

 converted before it can be inserted as the value of `start_time`.
-Since `ts` is measured in milliseconds since the epoch, it must first be divided by 1000, and then the `TO_TIMESTAMP` function must be called on the result.
+Since `ts` is measured in milliseconds since the epoch, it must first be divided by 1000, and the resulting number of seconds is added to the epoch to obtain the final result.

 #### Insert Query: `users`